samstav/simpl/INSTALL.md

 You need:

-- python 2.7.1 with easy_install (available by default on OSX)
+- python 2.7.1 or greater with easy_install (available by default on OSX)
 - [git](http://git-scm.com/download) for source control
 - access to Rackspace internal github, so you must be on the Rackspace network or on VPN.